f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_Nutanix.rst

    consistent migration workflow.

-2. For the purpose of this testing and validation exercise, application workloads were **manually deployed** on Nutanix AHV instead of using Nutanix Move.
+2. For the purpose of this testing and validation exercise, application workloads were **manually deployed** on Nutanix instead of using Nutanix Move.

 3. Manual deployment included provisioning new ubuntu virtual machines and restoring application data to match the existing VMware environment.